ds7-ds/Model-Airport/Resources/Aesthetics/Surface Plan/Surface Plan Aesthetic Calculations.md

    * 38 Blue LEDs - taxiway only
    * 15 Green LEDs - runway only
    * 12 White LEDs - runway only

+* Design 3 Lighting
+   * 38 Blue LEDs - taxiway only
+   * 15 Green LEDs - runway only
+   * 14 White LEDs - runway only